yukiarimo/yuna-ai/README.md

 2. Better to use Anaconda with python (venv is not recommended)
 3. Clone the Yuna AI repository to your local machine using `git clone https://github.com/yukiarimo/yuna-ai.git`. (or download the ZIP file and extract it, but it's not recommended)
 4. Open the terminal and navigate to the project directory.
-5. Run the installation and startup script with the command `sh index.sh`.
+5. Run the installation and startup script with the command `python menu.py`.
+More sure you have the `webbrowser` module installed.
+If not, install it using `pip install webbrowser` or `pip3 install webbrowser`.
+If any issues occur, please run `pip install {module}` or `pip3 install {module}` to install the required dependencies.
-> Optionally, you can run the `python menu.py` command to start the installation and startup scripts for the UI.
 6. Follow the on-screen instructions to install the required dependencies
-7. You need to install the required dependencies (pipys and the AI model files).
+7. Install the required dependencies (pipes and the AI model files).

 ### WebUI Run
 1. Run the `python index.py` command in the main directory to start the WebUI.
 2. Go to the `locahost:4848` in your web browser.
 3. You will see the Yuna AI landing page.
-4. Click on the "Login" button to go deeper (also you can manually do to the `/yuna` URL).
+4. Click on the "Login" button to go deeper (you can also manually enter the `/yuna` URL).
-5. Here you will see the login page, where you can enter your username and password (default is `admin` and `admin`, or create a new accout).
+5. Here, you will see the login page, where you can enter your username and password (the default is `admin` and `admin`) or create a new account.
-6. Now you will see the main page, where you can chat with Yuna, call her, and do other things.
+6. Now, you will see the main page, where you can chat with Yuna, call her, and do other things.
 7. Done!

-> Note 1: Do not test on the same system you use to host yuna, it will break and most of the time, will not load properly (for newbies)
+> Note 1: Do not test on the same system you use to host Yuna.
+It will break and, most of the time, will not load properly (for newbies)
 > Note 2: port and directory or file names can depend on your configuration.
 > Note 3: If you have any issues, please contact us or open an issue on GitHub.
-> Note 4: Running `yuna.html` directly is not recommended and still WIP.
+> Note 4: Running `yuna.html` directly is not recommended and is still WIP.
+> Note 5: Better to not use the `menu.py` to start the YunaServer.
+It's better to run the `index.py` to see if it works correctly.

 ## Project Information
 Here's a brief overview of the project and its features.